MicrosoftDocs/fabric-docs/docs/real-time-intelligence/dashboard-real-time-create.md

 ## Add tile from a queryset

-You can add tiles to your dashboard directly from kql queries written in a queryset.
+You can add tiles to your dashboard directly from KQL queries written in a queryset.

 1. [Open an existing KQL queryset](create-query-set.md#open-an-existing-kql-queryset).